 2. Altered weather patterns

-The distribution of rainfall around the world can also be affected by how air circulates through the atmosphere.
+The distribution of rainfall can also be affected by how air circulates through the atmosphere.
 When there is an anomaly in surface temperatures, particularly over the sea, air circulation patterns are altered.

 This changes how and where precipitation falls around the world, and the new weather patterns will most likely throw water supply and demand out of sync, as is the case when earlier-than-usual snowmelt reduces the amount of water available for crops in the summer.

 3. Excess water demands

-Drought can also result because of an imbalance in the supply and demand of water.
-As the global human population continues to balloon and intensive agricultural practices continue to be employed, more water is required to sustain the human race as well as the agricultural practices.
+Drought can also result from an imbalance in water supply and demand.
+As the global human population continues to balloon and intensive agricultural practices continue to be employed, more water is required to sustain the human race and agricultural practices.

 The situation is worsened by dwindling rainfalls, forcing people to pump more water from rivers, aquifers, and reservoirs.
 Doing this depletes valuable water resources that could take years to replenish and could permanently impact future water availability.

-At the same time, demand for water supplied by upstream lakes and rivers, particularly in the form of irrigation and hydroelectric dams, leads to the diminishing or drying out of downstream water sources, further contributing to droughts in other regions
+At the same time, the demand for water supplied by upstream lakes and rivers, particularly in the form of irrigation and hydroelectric dams, leads to the diminishing or drying out of downstream water sources, further contributing to droughts in other regions.

 4. Deforestation and soil degradation

-Trees and plants are important as they release moisture to the atmosphere, resulting in clouds forming and rainfall falling, returning the moisture to the ground.
+Trees and plants are essential as they release moisture into the atmosphere, resulting in clouds forming and rainfall falling, returning the moisture to the ground.
 Unfortunately, the human race is the best at destroying these natural resources.

 When forests and vegetation disappear, less water is available to feed the water cycle, making entire regions more vulnerable to drought.
 Meanwhile, deforestation and other poor land-use practices, like intensive farming, continue to diminish soil quality and reduce the land’s ability to absorb and retain water.